Make these easy DIY napkin rings for your family gatherings! Use the free printables to dress up your table at Thanksgiving and Christmas.

-Today I’m here with a very fun project…and making these Thanksgiving napkin rings was so easy that anyone can do it.
-All you need are a few supplies and a printer.
-A few years ago, I did something similar with clay tags but I realize not everyone wants to go to that much trouble.
-This version qualifies for the big three: easy, fast and budget-friendly!
+Today I’m here with a very fun project…and making these DIY napkin rings is so simple that anyone can do it.
+All you need are a few readily available supplies, and a printer.
+This family-friendly craft qualifies for the big 3: easy, fast, and cheap!

-- Cardstock (I used brown kraft cardstock but any color will work.)
+- Card stock (I used brown kraft card stock and white card stock but any color will work.)

 - Hole punch